As you know, an outdoor kitchen is a huge investment. You want it to last as long as possible.

 Stucco

+Here, we’ll share some of the most popular outdoor kitchen cladding materials.
 For the budget-conscious, stucco may be your best bet.
-It’s an inexpensive siding for outdoor kitchens that has become quite popular in recent years.
+It’s an inexpensive outdoor kitchen siding option that has become a popular choice in recent years.

 Stucco is super popular in areas like Florida and California.
 You’ll often see homes finished with stucco there, as well.